MileHacker Logo

 Public Transportation

 Shared Taxis (Dabciil or Taxi Dalxiis) are the main mode of public transportation within Hargeysa.
 They generally consist of older sedans or minivans that operate on fixed routes.
 Drivers pick up and drop off passengers along the way.
 Expect them to be basic and often crowded.
-For transport between Hargeysa and other towns in Somaliland, like Berbera or Burao, minivans (Gashaan) serve as the main public option.
+For getting between Hargeysa and other towns in Somaliland, like Berbera or Burao, minivans (Gashaan) serve as the main public option.
 These depart from designated stations, usually the main bus station (otobush).

 Public Transport Aspects